 Data retention

-If your monetisation agreement with YouTube is terminated, you'll still be able to request your YouTube Analytics data from the time that you were in the programme by contacting Creator Support.
+If your monetisation agreement with YouTube is terminated, you still can request your YouTube Analytics data from the time you were in the programme by contacting Creator Support.

 For more information about suspensions, including troubleshooting tips and details about how to reapply to join the programme, see: Monetisation is disabled for my channel